MicrosoftDocs/bot-docs/articles/v4sdk/migration/migration-overview.md

 - Create the new project using a template

   > [!NOTE]
-  > Both .NET Core 2.1 and .NET Core 3.1 versions of the C# templates are available.\
+  > Both .NET Core 2.1 and .NET Core 3.1 versions of the C# templates are available.
-  > When creating new bots, you should use the .NET Core 3.1 templates.
-Available in Visual Studio 2017 or higher.\
+  > When creating new bots, you should use the .NET Core 3.1 templates in Visual Studio 2019 or higher.
   > The current bot samples use .NET Core 3.1 templates.
-You can find the samples that use .NET Core 2.1 templates in this repository [branch](https://github.com/ microsoft/BotBuilder-Samples/tree/4.7-archive/samples/csharp_dotnetcore).\
+You can find the samples that use .NET Core 2.1 templates in the [4.7-archive](https://github.com/microsoft/BotBuilder-Samples/tree/4.7-archive/samples/csharp_dotnetcore) branch of the BotBuilder-Samples repository.
-  > See also the note about creating and deploying .NET Core 3.1 bots in [Tutorial: Create and deploy a basic bot](~/v4sdk/bot-builder-tutorial-basic-deploy.md).

 - Install additional NuGet packages as necessary
 - Personalize your bot, update your Startup.cs file, and update your controller class